The Calibre Leadership Programme for Disabled Staff in Higher Education & THE NHS

 The aim of Session 1 is to explain the purpose of Calibre and also to achieve a shared understanding of disability

 In Session 2 we explore 'leadership', a concept often misunderstood, and show you as disabled person can unlock your leadership potential

 In Session 3, we will explore your legal rights as a disabled employee.
-Also, we will begin to think about personal projects
+Also, we will begin to think about changes you might make the future

 In Session 4 we will address the theme of confidence and you will learn how to acquire it.
-Also, learn how to complete a personal project
+Also, learn from others and their experience

 Applications will only be accepted via University EDI units and not from individuals.
 This programme is for higher education institutions only.
 Individual applications will not be accepted

 The Cost: please contact Dr Ossie Stuart here.
 The cost is inclusive of VAT and covers all the programme's online accessibility requirements